We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 This allows you to access the free internet without risking your security or privacy.

-Alternatively you can connect to the Tor network, a global network of community owned servers or “nodes” which anonymise your activity and relocate it to another country.
+Alternatively, you can connect to the Tor network, a global network of community owned servers or “nodes” which anonymize your activity and relocate it to another country.
 Tor has been banned in Turkey, so it isn’t as easy to use as it once was.

 Tor comes with its own risks, too.
-Unless you know what you’re doing, it’s much easier to expose your identity.
+Unless you know what you’re doing, it’s very easy to expose your identity.

 The third option is to use a web proxy.
 A proxy is more rudimentary than a VPN, and won’t protect your activity from surveillance by your ISP using methods like deep packet inspection (DPI).

-Using a proxy can be a quick way to spoof your location and access restricted information about staying anonymous online in Turkey.
-However, it’s much safer to use a more secure tool that actually encrypts your connection.
+Using a proxy can be a quick way to spoof your location and access restricted information.
+However, it’s much safer to use a more secure tool that fully encrypts your connection.

 Which Websites Are Blocked in Turkey?